nicholaswmin/fsm/README.md

 // state: 'unlocked'
 ```

-> note: the transition hook must explicitly return `false`, not a falsy value.
 > i.e `undefined` or `0` are falsy but not `false`.

 ## Arguments

-The transition methods can pass variadic arguments to relevant hooks:
+Transition methods can pass variadic arguments to relevant hooks:

 ```js
 const turnstile = new FSM({